 - 1. Software development: development and evaluation - 2.
-Cybersecurity: software security
+Cyber security: secure software development practices

-- 1. Develop and evaluate a software solution that meets requirements, evaluate the effectiveness of the development model and assess the effectiveness of the project plan. - 2.
-Respond to teacher-provided case study to examine the current software development security strategies of an organisation, identify the risks and the consequences of ineffective strategies and recommend a risk management plan to improve current security practices
+- 1. Develop and evaluate a software solution that meets requirements and assess the effectiveness of the project plan. - 2.
+Respond to a teacher-provided case study to analyse an organisation's software development practices, identify and evaluate current security controls and threats to software development practices, and make recommendations to improve practices.

 School-assessed Tasks will contribute 30 per cent to the study score.
 School-assessed Coursework for Unit 3 will contribute 10 per cent to the study score.
 School-assessed Coursework for Unit 4 will contribute 10 per cent to the study score.
 VCE examination will contribute 50 per cent to the study score.